Guy Hecht Photography

-With an active career in both opera and musical theatre, baritone Curt Olds has been seen in productions ranging from Don Pasquale and The Magic Flute to musicals such as Sondheim’s A Little Night Music, The Threepenny Opera, Broadway’s Riverdance and CATS.
-Hailed by Opera News as “A wonderful singing actor, as adept in pointing dialogue as in phrasing song,” Curt is best known for his portrayal of the Pirate King in The Pirates of Penzance and his signature role as Ko-Ko in The Mikado, for which he has some 22 productions to his credit.
-This season, Olds sings Papageno in Die Zauberflöte at Hawaii Opera Theatre, Njegus in The Merry Widow for Utah Opera, Major General Stanley in Pirates of Penzance at Atlanta Opera, and Ko-Ko in The Mikado for Anchorage Opera.
+With an active career in both opera and musical theatre, baritone Curt Olds has been seen in productions ranging from operas like Don Pasquale and The Magic Flute to musicals such as Sondheim’s A Little Night Music, The Threepenny Opera, Broadway’s Riverdance and CATS and the current world tour of The Phantom of the Opera.
+Hailed by Opera News as “A wonderful singing actor, as adept in pointing dialogue as in phrasing song,” Curt is well known for his portrayals of the Pirate King in The Pirates of Penzance and his signature role as Ko-Ko in The Mikado, for which he has some 26 productions to his credit.
+Other signature roles include Papageno in Die Zauberflöte, both Njegus and Danilo in The Merry Widow, and Major General Stanley in Pirates of Penzance.

 Olds is also in demand and has garnered international acclaim for his creative portrayals of an array of characters in the operetta repertoire.
 Career highlights include such performances as: Captain Corcoran in H.M.S.
 Pinafore with Arizona Opera and Central City Opera; Ko-Ko in The Mikado with Hawaii Opera Theatre, Central City Opera, Opera New Jersey, and Arizona Opera; The Pirate King in Pirates of Penzance with Edmonton Opera, Lake George Opera, Hawaii Opera Theatre, and Arizona Opera; Falke in Die Fledermaus at Lake George Opera; Dick McGann in Street Scene at Central City Opera; and Major General Stanley in The Pirates of Penzance with Nashville Opera, Atlanta Opera, among others; Guys & Dolls at Carnegie Hall with Nathan Lane and Megan Mullally.